ballerina-platform/ballerina-distribution/examples/http-client-self-signed-jwt-auth/http_client_self_signed_jwt_auth.md

-# Client - self signed JWT Auth
+# HTTP client - Self signed JWT auth

 A client, which is secured with self-signed JWT can be used to connect to a secured service.